Middle School Math Enrichment Ideas

 It can be challenging to find quality middle school math enrichment ideas.
 These activities contribute so much to your math classes that taking the time to find and use them is a wonderful way to make your classes that much better.
 To help you get started incorporating enrichment ideas into your curriculum, I have compiled a list of ideas and quality resources in this blog post.

 Not only do Fermi problems challenge our students to use their problem-solving skills, but they also encourage the further development of their math thinking and logic skills.
 They also can be fun and applicable to students’ daily lives.
-For further ideas on Fermi problems, check out this website.
+For further ideas on Fermi problems and their middle school math enrichment, check out this website.

 Another great way to incorporate middle school math enrichment ideas into your curriculum is by asking students to think outside of the box as they demonstrate competency of a previously taught topic or skill.
 One way to do this is to use the RAFT technique.
 This writing technique asks students to take on an imaginary role and explain or demonstrate a given topic from that role’s point of view.